openaustralia/theyvoteforyou/app/views/policies/_new_policy_intro.md

 * All policies must be convertable into votes.
 So, for example, "Make Australia a Republic" doesn't work because there haven't been any such votes (recently).
 * Don't be shy.
 These policies belong to everyone.
-If you have a point of view that a policy is wrongly voting, or it's ill-defined, or you can see how it should be broken down, discuss it with others and fix it.
+  If you believe that a policy is wrongly voting on divisions or is ill-defined, fix it.